OUR TEAM

 • EMILY KNEALE - ADMINISTRATOR

-Jess is the Head Teacher of Tuhura.
+Ayako is the Head Teacher in Te Ruma Ako.

 • A woman with glasses and earrings, wearing a red polo shirt with a logo that reads 'Bentonville Baptist Preschool,' stands outdoors on a sunny day, leaning on a black railing with her hands clasped.